Professional Boundaries Statement

 A significant overlap exists between certain empowering faith groups and models and sexual identity models and there is potential cross over between certain education and support groups.

-I am actively involved in politics on a local and national level.
-Nationally I am involved in the Alliance for Counselling and Psychotherapy, and I used to write a political “diary” column for a professional journal.
+I used to be actively involved in politics on a local and national level.
+Nationally I was involved in the Alliance for Counselling and Psychotherapy, and I used to write a political “diary” column for a professional journal.
 I also contribute in the media with comments and letters.
 Locally I used to be involved in my local branch of the SNP and was an office bearer, although I no longer associate with the SNP due to some of their recent policy choices.

 I engage in a range of academic trainings and attend lectures with a number of groups, including PESI, the Royal Society of Medicine, the British Medical Journal, the Royal Scottish Society of Arts and the Open University.